Courtlook User Guide

 Use Courtlook search to select your attorneys

 Go to the Courtlook search page and search for an attorney.
 Most courts use a format of lastname, firstname.
 Remember that different courts may use nicknames (e.g. Smith, Jim vs. Smith, James).
-Some courts may even use the firm's name rather than the attorney's.

 Use the check boxes at the left to select those you were seeking.